JimHarperDC/Smart-Custody-drafts/#SmartCustody-_Simple_Self-Custody_Cold_Storage_Scenario.md

 ##### Physical Theft, Casual

-_An opportunistic physical theft_ “I just want an easy score, and your house looks like it.
+_An opportunistic physical theft._ “I just want an easy score, and your house looks like it.
 Obviously, I’m taking your jewelry and your electronics.
-But, if you got a safe, I’ll try to take that too.
-I have no idea what I’ll do with it, or with the contents if I can get it open.
-If I see some weird numbers, I’ll probably just trash them.”
+But, if you've got a safe, I’ll try to take that too.”

 ##### Physical Theft, Sophisticated

 _A purposeful physical theft of private keys._ “I know you have cryptocurrency and I want to steal your keys.
 I’m not a fancy hacker or email spoofer.
 Instead, I’m someone who can successfully stage a real-world crime.
 I’ll break into your house or your safety deposit box.
-Cut the music for my heist scene.”
+Cue the music for my heist scene.”

 #### Supply-Chain Attack